 There are lots of musical events in the Ukrainian lineup, along with grand parades marking independence and WWII.
-Most festivals take place May-June, when it’s not too hot or too cold, including the fun Kiev Day and Victory Day.
+Most Ukraine holidays take place May-June, when it’s not too hot or too cold, including the fun Kiev Day and Victory Day.
 One of the most interesting cultural fairs is Sorochinsky Yarmarok in Sorochinsky.

 Lviv City Day